wormhole-foundation/wormhole/scripts/coverage-check/README.md

 ## Common Scenarios

-### ✅ Scenario 1: Adding tests to an existing package
+### 💡 Scenario 1: Adding tests to an existing package

 ```
 # Before: pkg/foo has 50% coverage in baseline
 # You add tests and coverage goes to 55%
-Result: ✅ PASS (improvement is allowed)
+Result: 💡 Coverage improved!
+Update baseline with: make update-coverage-baseline
+Exit code: 1 (forces you to update)
 ```

 ### ❌ Scenario 2: Coverage drops accidentally